 We started with a purchased birch branch wreath that measures a full 30 inches from edge to edge, but you can tailor this project to your available space by scaling your wreath size up or down.
 Also, if you can't find a birch wreath, look for a similar twig wreath with a swooping branch construction.
 You can find them made of grapevine and eucalyptus as well as birch.

 Insert the Ming pine sprays into the wreath in a clockwise direction, allowing the wispy, twiggy ends to show.
 When you're completely satisfied with the look, hot-glue or wire the ming pine sprays to the wreath.
 Fill in with faux fir sprays, working clockwise.
 When satisfied with the look, hot-glue or wire the faux fir sprays to the wreath.

 Wire or hot-glue a bow made from the burlap ribbon on the top of the wreath, placing it slightly off center.
 To make the wreath bow, cut a 60-inch length of ribbon.
 Leaving an 8-inch tail, make a 7-inch loop, holding the ribbon between your thumb and index finger.
 Continue holding the ribbon, and make a second loop the same size in the opposite direction.
 Make another loop the same size in the same direction as the original loop.
 Wrap wire around the bow center, not trimming the wire ends.
 For the remaining bow tails, wire the remaining piece of ribbon to the center.

-3. Center a bow made from the metal ribbon on top of the burlap bow.
+Center a bow made from the metallic ribbon on top of the burlap bow.
 Make your loops 6 inches long and the tail 12 inches long.
-Wire the bow to the burlap bow.
+Wire the metallic ribbon bow to the burlap bow.